Accidents & Injuries

 Sometimes a landlord will create a nuisance or fail to make needed

 repairs.
-If such actions make the premises unlivable, the law may permit the
+If such actions are drastic enough to make the premises unlivable, the law may permit the

 tenant to immediately move out and sue for "constructive